British Bangladeshis: Language

 According to the 2021 census, nearly 70 percent of British Bangladeshis speak English as their main language, while 20 percent are fluent or proficient in it.
 Sylheti remains the most commonly spoken heritage language, with an estimated 400,000 speakers.
 English is predominantly used by the younger generation, while Sylheti is more common amongst the older generation.
 In recent years, an emerging Sylheti-Cockney variety has also been observed among younger British Bangladeshis in London.
 This blend often intertwines with Multicultural London English (MLE), where influences from Bangladeshi English further shape the vernacular, merging with the local slang.

 Although Sylheti is generally considered as a dialect of Bengali, many linguists view Sylheti as an independent language.
 In the UK, the widespread use of Sylheti as the primary vernacular by a majority not influenced by standard Bengali has prompted some to regard it as a separate language.
 There had been unsuccessful attempts by a fringe group during the 1980s to recognise Sylheti as a language in Tower Hamlets, which lacked much support from the community as most favoured standard Bengali to be taught in "mother tongue" classes.
 However, in 2017, British schools recognised Sylheti as one of the native languages spoken by students.
 BBC News has also broadcast online videos relating to COVID-19 in five major South Asian languages which included Sylheti.
 Despite Sylheti being primarily a spoken language, some linguists are attempting to revive a script that was historically used in the Sylhet region called, Sylheti Nagri.
 The "Sylheti Project" at SOAS University of London is particularly noteworthy for its efforts to promote the cultural significance of Sylheti.

 Standard Bengali maintains its prominence in British Bangladeshi media and is considered as a prestige language which helps to foster a cultural or national identity linked with Bangladesh.
 Parents therefore encourage young people to attend Bengali classes to learn the language.
 Although many Sylheti speakers find this learning progress difficult in the UK.
 Bengali is offered as a subject in GCSE and A-Level qualifications, with 437 and 17 entries respectively, as of 2024.
 Language Movement Day, or Language Martyrs' Day (Shôhid Dibôs), commemorates the Bengali language martyrs and is also observed in the UK.
 A Shaheed Minar was erected in Altab Ali Park, Tower Hamlets, in 1999, with a similar monument in Oldham.
 Each year, on February 20, the community gathers to lay wreaths at these monuments.
 Most Italian Bangladeshis who immigrated to the UK primarily speak standard Bengali, though Italian is also spoken within this emerging community.

 One way in which British Bangladeshis try to hold on to their links to Bangladesh is by sending their British-born children to school there.
-Pupils are taught the British curriculum and children born in the UK are dotted among those in the classroom.
+Pupils are taught the National Curriculum for England and children born in the UK are dotted among those in the classroom.